-The official name of this gene is “mitochondrially encoded NADH dehydrogenase 1.”
+The official name of this gene is “mitochondrially encoded NADH:ubiquinone oxidoreductase core subunit 1.”

 MT-ND1 is the gene's official symbol.
 The MT-ND1 gene is also known by other names, listed below.